ChevronETC/WaveFD.jl/README.md

 ## Note on unit tests and coverage
-These single time step propagators are used to contruct nonlinear modeling operators and their linearizations in the `JetPackWave` package.
-An extensive suite of unit tests guaranteeing correctness is implemented in `JetPackWave`, and therefore is not re-implemented here.
-This means that coverage statistics for tests in this package do not reflect the code as excersized by the unit tests in `JetPackWave`.
+These single time step propagators are used to contruct nonlinear modeling operators and their linearizations in the `JetPackWaveFD` package.
+An extensive suite of unit tests guaranteeing correctness is implemented in `JetPackWaveFD`, and therefore is not re-implemented here.
+This means that coverage statistics for tests in this package do not reflect the code as excersized by the unit tests in `JetPackWaveFD`.

 ## Additional Notes
 In addition to propagators, the Julia components of WaveFD.jl are meant to provide: